nagwww/aws-s3-book/README.md

 ---

-[Boto documentation](http://boto3.readthedocs.io/en/latest/reference/services/s3.html) for S3 is really great, there is never a day that pass by with out me referencing it.
-Every time I need help I refer to the document, I thought why not just create an example for each and every method and so was this S3 cook book born.
+[Boto documentation](http://boto3.readthedocs.io/en/latest/reference/services/s3.html) for S3 is really great, there is never a day that pass by with out referring.
+Every time I need help I refer to the document, which inspired me to create an example for each and every method and so was this S3 cook book born.

 Digital information is driving exponential growth in data.
 Data in the form of genes, biometrics, logs, events, photos, videos, comments, etc play a key role in the current digital generation.